 Cholecalciferol, better known as vitamin D, is the key to our health.
-Up until now, vitamin D was considered to be a bone strengthener.
-However, as has now been discovered, there are vitamin D receptors in almost all organs and tissues.
-Thus, this unique vitamin has far-reaching effects on the metabolic processes in the intestine, brain, heart, pancreas, skin, lymphocytes, etc. Vitamin D is involved in a variety of metabolic processes and functions in the body.
+So far, vitamin D has mainly been considered as a bone strengthener.
+However, as has now been discovered, vitamin D receptors exist in almost all organs and tissues.
+As a result, this unique vitamin has far-reaching effects on the metabolic processes in the intestine, brain, heart, pancreas, skin, lymphocytes, etc. Vitamin D is involved in a variety of metabolic processes and functions in the body.
 In the meantime, several studies have identified vitamin D as an important factor in weight regulation.
-In people with a high vitamin D level, a constant blood sugar level and a lower insulin sensitivity were observed.
-These people are less hungry and sleep better.
-Both are factors that affect body weight.
-In addition, it is assumed that there is a high number of vitamin D receptors in our fat cells, which, when activated, stimulate the body's own lipid metabolism.
-According to a study by the University of Oxford, gene receptors all over the body require enough vitamin D to prevent disease.
-Our genes need vitamin D to keep gene expression (transformation of genetic information) functional.
-Lack of vitamin D can lead to serious illnesses.
+A constant blood sugar level and lower insulin sensitivity have generally been observed in people with high vitamin D levels.
+These people are less hungry and sleep better - both factors that affect body weight.
+It is also believed that there is a high number of vitamin D receptors in our fat cells, which, when activated, stimulate the body's fat metabolism.
+According to a study by Oxford University, gene receptors all over the body need enough vitamin D to prevent disease.
+Our genes require vitamin D so that gene expression (implementation of the genetic information) remains functional.
+A lack of vitamin D can therefore lead to serious illnesses.

 - Blood sugar levels

 - Reduction of oxidative stress